brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 There's one more thing that needs to be touched on here, that doesn't need to be addressed in the preferred proposal.
 For `sys_time<nanoseconds>`, it's pretty clear what `%s` should mean (nanoseconds since epoch) and what `%.0s`{.op} would mean (seconds since epoch).
 But `nanoseconds` (and similar units like `microseconds` or `seconds`) aren't the only durations.
 We also have to consider other ones.

 The next most obvious one to consider is... everyone say it with me now... [microfortnights](https://en.wikipedia.org/wiki/FFF_system).

 A microfornight is, as the name suggests, one millionth of a fortnight - which is 14 days.
 In more familiar units, a microfortnight is equal to 1.2096 seconds.

 Following the rules that we have today, formatting 1 microfortnight using `%S` would yield `01.2096`.
 Or, to pick a more interesting time point that is more than a minute since epoch, formatting 123 microfortnights (148.7808 seconds) using `%S` would yield `28.7808`.The question is: what should `%s` print for 123 microfortnights?
 I think the appropriate answer is `1487808`.
-That is: while `%S` prints in seconds modulo 60, `%s` prints in the unit that would avoid any decimals - in this case in units of 100μs - and withou any modulo.
+That is: while `%S` prints in seconds modulo 60, `%s` prints in the unit that would avoid any decimals - in this case in units of 100μs - and without any modulo.
 And then explicitly providing a precision would affect the number of "decimal" points that are present.
 This makes `%.0s`{.op} always seconds since epoch, regardless of underlying precision.

 That is, a table of examples for formatting `sys_time(microfortnights(123))` would be: